 “An Ecological Accord…for Humans”

-Joining the ecological accord is a promise to think, plan, and build to minimums of ecological integrity.
+Making a Pollinator Pathway is a promise to think, plan, and build to minimums of ecological integrity.
 The accord reminds humans of their role in The Anthropocene and encourages us to use our ecological power to design for the planet, not just for humans.
 By providing a recipe and requirements for connecting landscape that matches the ecological needs of a place, we are developing a blueprint for lasting ecological infrastructure.